Journal of Engineering and Higher Technology (JEHT)

 By submitting a manuscript to the editor or publisher you are deemed to have granted permission to publish the manuscript and distribute it electronically or in any other form to different databases and abstracting services including libraries, universities and anywhere else.
 [Copyright form]

-Authors are required to pay a $100 handling fee for publication of an article in the Journal of Engineering and Higher Technology (JEHT).
-The Normal manuscript length is 10 pages, for every additional page 5 USD/page.
+Authors are not required to pay handling fee for publication of an article in the Journal of Engineering and Higher Technology (JEHT).